haqq-network/docs/docs/user-guides/nft.md

 Remix is not only a tool for compiling and deploying contracts; you can also interact with and debug contracts on the network using it.
 Let's go ahead and release your first NFT through your own smart contract.

-1. See your smart contract avaliabe methods
+1. See your smart contract available methods
 ![remix-mint-start](/img/user_guides/remix-mint-start.png)
 2. Open Mint methods
 ![remix-mint](/img/user_guides/remix-mint.png)
 3. Setup mint
     1. to address insert your address
     2. url - paste the image address with the base url in mind - what does that mean - the path to the image should be BaseUrl + Url - for example the link to the image is https://vorobevsa.com/haqq.png BaseUrl = https://vorobevsa.com - then the url is /test.png
-4. trasact
+4. Transact
 5. Sing TX
 6. Use method token URI and see your link from NFT
 ![remix-token-uri](/img/user_guides/remix-token-uri.png)
 7. Seath TX by hash in [explorer for HAQQ TestEdge2](https://explorer.testedge2.haqq.network)
 ![explorer-tx](/img/user_guides/explorer-tx.png)
-25. Click on your token id - 1 in exmple
+25. Click on your token id - 1 in example
 ![explorer-mint-tx](/img/user_guides/explorer-mint-tx.png)
 27. See your token and image
 ![explorer-nft](/img/user_guides/explorer-nft.png)